 Teeth that are damaged or failing are often very painful and distracting, and many patients feel relieved after they have a tooth removed.
 If you are looking for a way to replace your tooth, your oral surgeon can discuss your tooth replacement options before your extraction.
 Patients who choose to receive dental implants can sometimes have an implant or a bone graft placed during the same procedure as the extraction.

 Our practice offers dental extractions at our offices in Honolulu, Aiea, and Kaneohe, HI.
-Dr. Craig Yamamoto, Dr. Blake Kitamura, Dr. Eva Kiezik, and Dr. Thomas Yamamoto are all experts at administering local anesthesia (and IV sedation for more extensive procedures) to make you feel comfortable throughout your procedure.
+Dr. Craig Yamamoto, Dr. Blake Kitamura, Dr. Eva Kiezik, Dr. Thomas Yamamoto, and Dr. Michael Hironaka are all experts at administering local anesthesia (and IV sedation for more extensive procedures) to make you feel comfortable throughout your procedure.
 If you would like to learn more about tooth extractions at our practice, feel free to contact one of our offices for more information.